HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

     </tr>
   </table>

-<figcaption>Figure 8.
+<figcaption>Figure 9.
 Medium values of HSTS `max-age` policy by percentile.</figcaption>
 </figure>

-#### HSTS Preloading
+#### HSTS preloading
 With the HSTS policy delivered via an HTTP response Header, when visiting a site for the first time a browser will not know whether a policy is configured.
 To avoid this [Trust On First Use](https://en.wikipedia.org/wiki/Trust_on_first_use) problem, a site operator can have the policy preloaded into the browser (or other user agents) meaning you are protected even before you visit the site for the first time.

-There are a number of requirements for preloading, which are outlined on the [HSTS Preload](https://hstspreload.org/) site.
+There are a number of requirements for preloading, which are outlined on the [HSTS preload](https://hstspreload.org/) site.
 We can see that only a small number of sites, 0.31% on desktop and 0.26% on mobile, are eligible according to current criteria.
 Sites should ensure they have fully transitions all sites under their domain to HTTPS before submitting to preload the domain or they risk blocking access to HTTP-only sites.

 ### Content Security Policy
 Web applications face frequent attacks where hostile content finds its way into a page.
 The most worrisome form of content is JavaScript and when an attacker finds a way to insert JavaScript into a page, they can launch damaging attacks.
-These attacks are known as [Cross-Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and [Content Security Policy (CSP)](https://www.w3.org/TR/CSP2/) provides an effective defence against these attacks.
+These attacks are known as [Cross-Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and [Content Security Policy (CSP)](https://www.w3.org/TR/CSP2/) provides an effective defense against these attacks.

-CSP is an HTTP header (`Content-Security-Policy') published by a website which tells the browser rules around  ontent allowed on a sites.
+CSP is an HTTP header (`Content-Security-Policy') published by a website which tells the browser rules around content allowed on a site.
 If additional content is injected into the site due to a security flaw, and it is not allowed by the policy, the browser will block it from being used.
 Alongside XSS protection, CSP also offers several other key benefits such as [making migration to HTTP easier](#upgrade-insecure-requests).

 Despite the many benefits of CSP, it can be complicated to implement on websites since its very purpose is to limit what is acceptable on a page.
 The policy must allow all content and resources you need and can easily get large and complex.
-Tools like [Report URI](https://report-uri.com/) can help you analyse and build the appropriate policy.
+Tools like [Report URI](https://report-uri.com/) can help you analyze and build the appropriate policy.

 We find that only 5.51% of desktop pages include a CSP and only 4.73% of mobile pages include a CSP, likely due to the complexity of deployment.